 Fans of the film Forrest Gump, starring Tom Hanks, will recognise the name as the shrimp company Forrest sets up with his friend Bubba in Alabama: Bubba Gump Shrimp Co.
 The restaurant sticks to the movie theme throughout with fun references and merchandise, and of course plenty of shrimp alongside other dishes from America’s Deep South such as jambalaya.

 Malibu Kitchen at The Ned hotel in the City of London takes a healthy Californian approach to American cuisine.
 Sunny bowls of nutritious fruits, vegetables and grains are served alongside delicious lean protein in the grandeur of the former banking hall.

 This diner is more upmarket than your average 1950s throwback; exposed brick, dramatic lighting and red leather banquets take the place of memorabilia.
 The French-American menu at Electric Diner is served from 8am until midnight, with eggs dominating the breakfast menu, while dinner encompasses both pure Americana, with plates such as the philly chilli cheese dog, and classic French brasserie fare, such as steak frites with bearnaise.

-The Diner serves hearty food all day long, starting with an array of eggs and sweeter treats including red velvet pancakes slathered in cream cheese frosting, best enjoyed with bottomless filter coffee.
-Later in the day there’s plenty to choose from with burgers, hotdogs, burritos and meatloaf all on offer.
+The Diner serves hearty food all day long, starting with an array of eggs and sweeter treats including pancakes, burgers, hotdogs and caesar salad.
 Grown-ups can wash it all down with a hard shake, where creamy milkshakes get an adult twist with a shot of liquor.
-There are restaurants across town including ones in Soho, Islington and Dalston.
+There are restaurants across town including ones in Spitalfields, Camden and Shoreditch.